Huegoxaga/notes/os/git.md

 - `git branch -m <oldbranch> <newbranch>` rename a local branch.
   - If the current working branch is the `<oldbrach>`, run `git branch -m <newbranch>` to rename.
   - To sync remote branch names, delete the remote `<oldbranch>`, and push the `<newbranch>`.
+- `git branch -M <newbranch>` create new branch then checkout to the new branch
 - `git branch -d branchName` Delete the branch locally.
 - `git branch --set-upstream-to <remoteBranchName>` or `git branch -u <remoteBranchName>` set the remote tracking branch for the local branch.
 - `git push origin --delete branchName` Delete the branch in the remote repos.